 How do I teach my child to code at home?

-At what age can a child start coding?
+At what age can a child start coding for kids?

 As we mentioned above, some 6-year-olds may be advanced enough to start to grasp the concepts, while others will have to wait.
 It never hurts to try!
 Your child may be the next Bill Gates!